ISO 9001: From Certification to Recertification

 ISO 9001 is a part of the ISO 9000 family of standards and the only standard that defines requirements for a Quality Management System (QMS).
-Organizations comply with standards like ISO 9001 to showcase their competence in offering products and services of good quality and to comply with laws and regulations of the government.
+Organizations comply with standards such as ISO 9001 to showcase their competence in offering products and services of good quality and to comply with laws and regulations of the government.
 One of the main requirements of ISO 9001 is “continuous improvement.”
 It refers to continuously tracking and improving an organization’s products, processes, services and satisfaction levels, among others.
 It also refers to the continuous improvement of the QMS that the organization has implemented.

 ISO 9001 Certification